 The inside is refreshed and no longer has that smell and awful color.
 Hallelujah!

 Even though it’s sitting in my bedroom, that’s not the forever home (I think…hahaha).
 I do have plans for another big project by the end of the season to set it in its new home, but we’ll see.

 And, of course my favorite part of this blanket chest is the woolly sheep graphic.
 I designed and added it by using my transfer method.
 I have more things planned for this graphic, so stay tuned!

-Up next, in answering your many requests, I’m sharing a quick-fix breakfast that is sure to nourish and tickled your taste buds.
+Up next, I’m sharing a quick-fix breakfast that is sure to nourish and tickle your taste buds.
 And it’s grain-free!
 See my recipes here.

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Now, time to head below for more fun!